-“People think that their horses are so light and ride in light bits, but then you see them wrestling with their horses and pulling on their mouths—that’s what makes hard mouths,” he says.
+“People think that their horses are so light and ride in light bits, but then you see them wrestling with their horses and pulling on their mouths—that’s what makes hard mouths,” Flaharty said.
 “They get numb to it.
 In my opinion, if you would use a bit that gets the response you’re looking for immediately so you can release pressure—that’s what keeps the mouth soft.”

-Attempting to save a horse’s mouth by under bridling is “hogwash,” says veteran horseman and reined cowhorse hall of famer Les Vogt of Arroyo Grande, Calif.
-Trying to save a mouth by using bits that the horse can push on and ignore just programs him to become evasive.
+Attempting to save a horse’s mouth by under bridling is “hogwash,” says veteran horseman and reined cowhorse hall of famer Les Vogt of Arroyo Grande, California.
+Trying to save a mouth by using bits that the horse can push on and ignore only programs the horse to become evasive.

-“You always want to use enough bridle,” he says.
+“You always want to use enough bridle,” Vogt said.
 “By enough bridle, I mean right below the fear zone.
 That preserves the mouth because it commands respect.”

 Vogt says using the right bridle versus one that lets a horse learn bad habits is like the difference between the easy-going and tough teachers you had in school.

-“There were teachers that let you do what you wanted and then there was the one that you didn’t like very much because they demanded your attention and respect,” he says.
+“There were teachers that let you do what you wanted and then there was the one you didn’t like very much because they demanded your attention and respect,” Vogt said.
 “Which one did you learn more from?
 You learned from the one that said, ‘You’re here to learn, dude, and there are consequences if you don’t show respect.’
 The right bridle is like a good teacher.”

 Bits are designed to work on different pressure points to communicate with the horse.
 The corners of the mouth are often the first point pressure is applied.
-Bits also provide pressure on the on the inside, outside and top of the bars of the mouth, the tongue and the palette (or roof of the mouth).
+Bits also provide pressure on the on the inside, outside and top of the bars of the mouth, the tongue and the palette (roof of the mouth).
 Outside the mouth, you can have pressure on the nose, at the poll and curb.
-Some bits and hackamores also have side pull pressure on a horse’s face.
+Some bits and hackamores also have side-pull pressure on a horse’s face.

-“Your bit is like a telephone that translates your thoughts to the horse,” says Vogt.
+“Your bit is like a telephone that translates your thoughts to the horse,” Vogt said.
 “Each bit is designed to hit a different pressure point and intervene in different order.
 A well-designed bit will focus on a single pressure point at a time and in the same order every time.”

 Snaffles, or ring bits, are often the first bits introduced to horses.
 They work by applying direct pressure on the corners of a horse’s mouth.
 Depending upon their size and shape, they can provide some side pull, too.

-Technically, a snaffle can have any type of mouthpiece and still be called a snaffle because it works on the corners of a horse’s mouth.
-However, all broken-mouth bits are often referred to as snaffles, when some are indeed “curb” bits that provide leverage.
-(For the purposes of this article, snaffles will refer to O-ring and D-ring bits.)
+Technically, a snaffle can have any type of mouthpiece and still be called a snaffle, because it works only on the corners of a horse’s mouth.
+However, people often mistakenly refer to any broken-mouth bits as “snaffles,” when they are actually “curb” bits that provide leverage.
+A true snaffle is an O-ring or D-ring bit.

-The difference between an O-ring and D-ring is contact, Crutcher says.
-In the region around his hometown of Columbia, Tenn., a large number of horses are run in some type of snaffle.
+The difference between an O-ring and D-ring is contact, says William Crutcher of L&W Bits.
+In the region around his hometown of Columbia, Tennessee, a large number of horses are run in some type of snaffle.

-“An O-ring will gag a little bit and let them know it’s coming, where as a D-ring is a quicker response,” he explains.
-“An O-ring within stoppers (to prevent it from sliding the entire length of the ring) is going to give quicker response, plus it’s going to give you a little more lift.”
+“An O-ring will gag a little bit and let them know it’s coming, whereas a D-ring is a quicker response,” Crutcher said.
+“An O-ring within stoppers—to prevent it from sliding the entire length of the ring—is going to give quicker response, plus it’s going to give you a little more lift.”

-“When you pull an O-ring, especially one that has stops, it’s going to turn sideways and go through the mouth,” he says.
+“When you pull an O-ring, especially one that has stops, it’s going to turn sideways and go through the mouth,” Crutcher said.
 “If you’ve got the hobble on back, it prevents the O-ring from going through the mouth, plus the ring is doing its job pushing against the jaw, while you’re pulling on the other side.”

 Weight is also an important feature for snaffles, according to Flaharty, who wants to translate clear-cut signals to his young horses.
 Weight makes the bit go back to the neutral position quicker so the horse receives a very clear-cut release.

-“I’m a big believer in my snaffles having a lot of weight to them,” he says.
+“I’m a big believer in my snaffles having a lot of weight to them,” Flaharty said.
 “I believe a horse learns through the release of pressure, so the quicker that snaffle will move away when you release the pressure, the quicker the horse will learn to give to it.”

 Flaharty also likes his snaffles to arc, or bend, to conform to the horse’s mouth and to distribute pressure over more points.
 This bend in the mouthpiece is often called mullen relief, meaning it provides more room for the tongue.

-“Straight mouthpieces put all the pressure on the bars when you pull with both reins,” he says.
+“Straight mouthpieces put all the pressure on the bars when you pull with both reins,” Flaharty said.
 “With the mullen ones, when you pull with both reins it distributes it [pressure] over the bars and tongue, and it won’t poke them in the roof of the mouth like a straight snaffle (broken) mouthpiece.”

 Shanked bits, bridles, correction bits, roper bits all refer to the same thing—a leverage bit which provides rate and lift in the shoulders.
 As you pull on the shanks, the mouthpiece rotates in the mouth until the curb hits, thus giving you leverage.

-“Lower leverage gives you more lift in the shoulders and high leverage gives you more rate,” says Vogt.
+“Lower leverage gives you more lift in the shoulders and high leverage gives you more rate,” Vogt said.

-The amount of leverage in a bit is determined by the ratio of shank (from the mouthpiece to the reins) to purchase (from the mouthpiece to where the headstall attaches).
-A bit that has four-inch shanks and one-inch purchase will have 4 to 1 ratio.
+The amount of leverage in a bit is determined by the ratio of shank—from the mouthpiece to the reins, to purchase—from the mouthpiece to where the headstall attaches.
+A bit that has 4-inch shanks and 1-inch purchase will have 4-to-1 ratio.

-“I have to move the bottom four inches to get one inch of rotation above the mouthpiece to the curb strap,” Vogt explains.
-“The 4 to 1 gives you a lot of rate.”
+“I have to move the bottom 4 inches to get 1 inch of rotation above the mouthpiece to the curb strap,” Vogt said.
+“The 4-to-1 gives you a lot of rate.”

-Vogt’s Elevator Bit, which is similar to the bits in Charmayne James’ 9” Cheek Leverage Series, has a 1 to 1 ratio because the shank and purchase are equal in length.
+Vogt’s Elevator Bit, used by barrel racer Wenda Johnson, is similar to the bits in Charmayne James’ 9-inch cheek leverage series.
+The bit has a 1-to-1 ratio, because the shank and purchase are equal in length.

-“We use it a lot in the cowhorse world to bring the shoulder up for lead changes and such,” he says.
-“If you get one right in the Elevator Bit and then put your contest bit on, they’ll be right there.
-They don’t get scared in it and it’s pretty user friendly.”
+“We use it a lot in the cowhorse world to bring the shoulder up for lead changes and such,” Vogt said.
+“If you get one right in the Elevator bit and then put your contest bit on, they’ll be right there.
+They don’t get scared in it, and it’s pretty user friendly.”